 - The right of access to basic information about removal proceedings and detention for people in the remote Imperial Regional Detention Facility, where pro bono legal services are scarce.

-- We will also continue fighting back against inhumane conditions of confinement, including:
+We will continue fighting back against inhumane conditions of confinement, including:

-- Challenging ongoing detention in pandemic tinderboxes during the COVID-19 public health crisis.
+- Challenging detention in pandemic tinderboxes during the COVID-19 public health crisis.

 We will continue exposing and uplifting, through alternative advocacy and media, the long history of abuses in detention that occur in our region, and demanding an end to these practices.